 Boy, what a year!
-Ironically, did you happen to know that the very last time my husband and I were at the beach before this nightmare of a year was on a King Tide?
-Yes, we experienced the extreme low tide on January 12 over at Sunset Cliffs Natural Park, and it was sublime.
+Ironically, did you know that the last time my husband and I were at the beach before this nightmare of a year was on a King Tide?
+We experienced the extreme low tide on January 12 at Sunset Cliffs Natural Park, which was sublime.
 If I had known that I wouldn’t be back at the coast until May 26, I would have taken more videos!
 Anyway, I digress.
 Let’s make the best of what is left of this unprecedented year, shall we?
 Below are my top recommendations on the best San Diego beaches to visit and experience the highest and lowest tides left of the year, otherwise known as the last King Tides of 2020.

 The Last Lowest Tides of the Year!